Finding the perfect turkey roost site can be the difference between a successful hunt and an empty-handed walk back to the truck.

 After you know what you are looking for, the first step to actually finding the perfect turkey roosts is to get out in the woods and look around.
 If it is land you have hunted before then you probably have a good idea of where to start looking but if not then you can do some scouting on the computer before you head out to get a better idea where to start.

-Once you have located your perfect turkey roosts, you just have to get set up to hunt them.
-Remember, don’t hunt too close to the roost so that they fly over your head but close enough to call them in once the turkeys hit the ground in the morning.
+Once you have located your perfect roost tree, you just have to get set up to hunt them.
+Remember, don't hunt too close to the roost so that they fly down close enough to call them in once the turkeys hit the ground in the morning.